notalepower/PatchCoreViT/README.md

 ![PatchCore Algorithm](media/vit_patch_analysis.gif)

-*The f_coreset parameter was set to 1 to prevent discarding any patches from the memory bank, esuring that the original image associated with the target patch could still be retrieved.*
+*The f_coreset parameter was set to 1 to prevent discarding any patches from the memory bank, ensuring that the original image associated with the target patch could still be retrieved.*

 *With a ViT backbone, an interesting property can be observed: the target patch often matches patches from the same spatial region in other images, thanks to the positional encodings.*